toine512/matrix_reloaded_ctrl/README.md

 Download or clone the repo.
 Python interpreter must be available in your environment (select add to PATH when you install Python).
 Try `python --version` in cmd.

 **make.bat** performs installation steps and creates `windows/matrix_controller/` containing everything needed and which you can move elsewhere on the same machine.
 Delete subdirectories of `windows/` and re-run the script when `matrix_display.py` or Python is updated. \
-Use `matrix_controller\run.bat` in a terminal to launch the app as you were running matrix_display.py directly.
+Use `matrix_controller\run.bat` in a terminal to launch the app as you would run matrix_display.py directly.

 **generate_exe.bat** uses PyInstaller to produce a standalone executable you'll find in `windows/exe/dist/`. \
 You can remove subdirectories of `windows/` once you have copied `matrix_display.exe`. \